Elaine Husni: Determined Rheumatology Detective

 Dr. Husni says that right now, it’s more trial and error.
 “Wouldn’t it be great if we could be more individualized in our care?” she suggests.
 “I’d like to make the process more strategic, a bit more personalized.
 That could lead to quicker control of the disease without cycling through so many different medications.”

 Dr. Husni credits the Arthritis Foundation for making her a better doctor.
-She has been interacting with us for 20 years, spanning her involvement in the local leadership board of the Foundation in Ohio, patient education seminars, local Walk to Cure Arthritis fundraising events, advocacy and other activities.
+She has been interacting with us for over 20 years, spanning her involvement in the local leadership board of the Foundation in Ohio, patient education seminars, local Walk to Cure Arthritis fundraising events, advocacy and other activities.

 She is also a valued member of our Medical and Scientific Advisory Committee.
 “The Arthritis Foundation helps empower patients to improve their health.
 I want the next generation of doctors to get involved with the Foundation, because the organization can touch patients in a way that physicians can’t and can help extend our relationship with patients.”

-“I think the Arthritis Foundation has really done exactly what it set out to do over the past 75 years,” she continues.
+“I think the Arthritis Foundation has really done exactly what it set out to do over the past 75-plus years,” she continues.
 “Driving informed decision-making for patients.
 It’s just a great partnership in the care of arthritis patients.”

 Another highlight of Dr. Husni’s career has been her exposure to research through public health databases.
 “I love taking care of patients one-on-one in my office.
 I’ve also been able to analyze databases for hundreds of thousands of patients — making observations, looking at trends.
 It made me realize my ability to not only take care of people one-on-one, but to also look at diseases as a whole and help make changes that could potentially affect many more patients all at once.”